 Me: Yes, I completed about 1/3 of an M. Div. before I exhausted my ability to take online courses.
 The on campus residency requirement didn’t work well with my work schedule.
 So instead I went and got a master’s degree in education, but I always regretted not completing the M. Div.
 I liked it.

 (I mean, I did like it at the time).

 Recruiter: …you said you already have a master’s degree?

 Recruiter: Why are you interested in this program?
 What do you want to do with this degree?

 Me: Um, I enjoyed… classes… and stuff.
-Learning?
+And… learning?
 I think I liked the challenge of learning.
-I had more free time then, ha ha.
-I have some personal things that I hoped would be resolved by now, but no. But I think it was good… for me… um… I saw you were part of the CIC partnership… soooo… yeah.
+I had more free time then, haha, what a world.
+I have some personal things that I hoped would be resolved by now, but no. But I think it was good… for me… um… learning.
+So I saw you were part of the CIC partnership… soooo… yeah.
 You know?
 I just wanted… learning.
 Stuff.
 Classes.
 I used to like classes.
+Studying… things.